Gliph/BTCSquared/README.md

 - Pseudonym Read characteristic.
 Central READs the peripherals pseudonym.
 This should be used in the UI.
 - Pseudonym Write characteristic.
 Central WRITEs it's pseudonym to the peripheral.
+- Avatar Service READ characteristic.
+Central READs an avatar service name from the peripheral.
+- Avatar Service Write characteristic.
+Central WRITEs it's avatar service name to the peripheral.
-- Avatar READ characteristic.
-Central READs an avatar service ID and avatar ID from the peripheral.
+- Avatar ID READ characteristic.
+Central READs an avatar ID from the peripheral.
-- Avatar Write characteristic.
-Central WRITEs it's avatar service ID and avatar ID to the peripheral.
+- Avatar ID Write characteristic.
+Central WRITEs it's avatar ID to the peripheral.
 - Avatar URL Read characteristic.
 Central READs the peripherals avatar image URL.
 - Avatar URL Write characteristic.
 Central WRITEs it's avatar image URL to the peripheral.